-A Semi-Pro man or Expert women rider placing in the top five or two top ten finishes at a NORBA National Mountain Bike Series (NMBS) event may be eligible to be upgraded to pro.
-Riders may submit their upgrade requests either online or to the NORBA Regional Manager for their state.
+An expert female rider placing in two top-three or three topfive finishes in the expert open/19+ class at NORBA National Mountain Bike Series (NMBS) events may be eligible to be upgraded to Pro.
+AMBC, National, and International events may also be considered (i.e. Sea Otter, UCI events).
+Overall finish times will be factored into upgrade requests.
+Riders must submit their upgrade requests through their USA Cycling online membership account or send it to the NORBA Region Manager for their state.
 No rider will be permitted to race Pro or Semi-Pro unless his or her license indicates the Pro or Semi-Pro category.